Upper School Curriculum

 Introduction to Computer Science

-Students sit for both the Advanced Calculus AB and BC AP exam and have the option to take the AP in Statistics.
+Students may sit for the Advanced Calculus I and I/II AP exam and have the option to take the AP in Statistics.

 By presenting the holistic picture of science, Key teachers are able to incorporate more iterative and experimental design and engineering projects throughout the courses than previously possible in the segmented or siloed curriculum.